-As you can guess in the picture above, I keep MGeos primarily as stock plants for grafting.
-Moon Cactus producers usually use Hylocereus trigonus as the stock plant, but I like my MGeos because I grew them from seed.
-I also trim any long spines for safety reasons (the deadly sharp central spine can grow up to 2 cm long.)
-The trimmed spines can be used as spikes to hold a graft in place.
+Trimmed spines can be used as spikes to hold a graft in place.
 When set in a handle, a large spine makes a very good tool for the manual removal of scale insects - they are much sharper and more durable than a bamboo toothpick.

-Left: Just after grafting, March 2014.
+Left: Just after grafting6, March 2014.
 Right: MGeo seedlings, July 2000.